-Patient experience, including patient recovery time and level of discomfort; Acceptance by treating doctors and referral sources; Doctor learning curves and willingness to adopt new technologies; Ease-of-use and reliability; Economic benefits and cost savings; Strength of clinical evidence; Effective distribution and marketing to surgeons and potential patients; and Product price and qualification for coverage and reimbursement. compete primarily on the basis that our products are designed to enable more doctors to treat more patients more efficiently and effectively.
-Our continue to develop innovative, proprietary products that address significant clinical needs in a manner that is safe and effective for patients and easy-to-use for doctors; obtain and maintain regulatory clearances or approvals; demonstrate safety and effectiveness in our sponsored and third-party clinical trials; expand our sales force across key markets to increase doctors' awareness; obtain and maintain coverage and adequate reimbursement for procedures using our products; attract and retain skilled research, development, sales and clinical personnel; cost-effectively manufacture, market and sell our products; provide doctors with a sufficient return on investment as compared to alternative premium IOL procedures that justifies the upfront cost of our LDD; and obtain, maintain, enforce and defend our intellectual property rights and operate our business without infringing, misappropriating or otherwise violating the intellectual property rights of others.
+- The quality of patient outcomes, oftentimes measured by visual acuity, and adverse event rates; - Detient experience, including patient recovery time and level of discomfort; - Acceptance by treating doctors and referral sources; - Doctor learning curves and willingness to adopt new technologies; - Ease-of-use and reliability;

+- Economic benefits and cost savings; - □ Strength of clinical evidence; - Effective distribution and marketing to surgeons and potential patients; and - Product price and qualification for coverage and reimbursement.

+We compete primarily on the basis that our products are designed to enable more doctors to treat more patients more efficiently and effectively.
+Our continued success depends on our ability to:

+- continue to develop innovative, proprietary products that address significant clinical needs in a manner that is safe and effective for patients and easy-to-use for doctors; - obtain and maintain regulatory clearances or approvals; - demonstrate safety and effectiveness in our sponsored and third-party clinical trials; - expand our sales force across key markets to increase doctors' awareness; - obtain and maintain coverage and adequate reimbursement for procedures using our products; - attract and retain skilled research, development, sales and clinical personnel; - cost-effectively manufacture, market and sell our products; - provide doctors with a sufficient return on investment as compared to alternative premium IOL procedures that justifies the upfront cost of our LDD; and - obtain, maintain, enforce and defend our intellectual property rights and operate our business without infringing, misappropriating or otherwise violating the intellectual property rights of others.